Sara Underwood Sizzles In Bright Leggings & A Crop Top

-Former Playboy Playmate of the Year Sara Underwood thrilled her 9.1 million Instagram followers with her latest share, a sizzling triple update in which she rocked a sexy set in bright colors.
+Former Playboy Playmate of the Year Sara Underwood thrilled her 9.1 million Instagram followers with her latest share, a sizzling triple-snap update in which she rocked a sexy set in bright colors.
 Sara posed on a stretch of beach with waves lapping at the shore and lush evergreen trees in the distance.
 She included two hashtags in the caption that indicated the shots were taken in the Pacific Northwest.

 The ensemble Sara wore was from the online retailer Fashion Nova, a brand she has rocked countless times before on her Instagram page.
 She tagged the brand in the picture itself as well as in the caption of the post, and even gave her followers the exact name of the two-piece set, in case they wanted to pick up their own.